ranrib/forfounders.io/source/_posts/how-to-start-a-startup.md

 Is this a big market?
 Is it growing fast enough?
 You want to see exponential growth.
 If it’s growing fast, you will have the market on your side.
 It’s not enough, but it’s better than fighting an uphill battle.
 How do you know your market size?
 It’s important to distinguish between the _domain size_ (“cloud spending will be $100B in 2022”) vs. your _specific_ market (“companies are spending $10B per year on troubleshooting cloud-native applications”).
 The latter is far more critical as it represents what you can sell to customers.

 Do you have a passion for the market?
 People often feel they need to have a passion for something to work on it.
 Our experience shows that you need to be careful.
 As entrepreneurs, we have always had a strong passion for _building great businesses_, first and foremost.
 To do this, we needed to raise money.
-To do that, we needed a market where are experts, and it is growing fast.
+To do that, we needed a market where we are experts, and it is growing fast.
 Imagine the opposite - would you like to work on an exciting problem, only to stop working on it six months later because you couldn’t raise enough money?
 Of course, we are exaggerating, but we believe this is an important exercise.

 ## Don’t just start building